Didactic Program in Dietetics (B.S.)

 health and foodservice industries through the application of food and

 the following goals: 1) Prepare graduates to enter an accredited dietetic

 internship program and become competent RDs; 2) Prepare students for lifelong

 service to the community and profession through emphasis, encouragement, and

 provision of guidance in relation to community and professional service

 the program, students will receive a Bachelor of Science degree in

 Family and Consumer Sciences with a specialization in Dietetics.

-Due to its very low student-teacher ratio, the Henderson DPD program offers a
+Due to its very low student-teacher ratio, the Henderson DP offers a

 highly advantageous learning environment.
 Students can expect individualized